pimcore/pimcore/doc/Development_Documentation/08_Tools_and_Features/01_Versioning.md

 All contents in Pimcore (documents, assets and objects) are versions.
 You can have as much versions as you want.
 On each change a new version of the element is created.

-For example if you would like to find the version history in objects you have to choose **Versions** tab.
+For example, if you would like to find the version history in objects you have to choose **Versions** tab.

 There you can see the changes list, also you can find out what is the difference between revisions and you can choose which version should be published.